canonical/lxd/doc/instances.md

 ### Overriding qemu configuration
-For VM instances, LXD configures qemu via a somewhat undocumented configuration file format passed to qemu with the `-readconfig` command-line option, where each instance has a configuration file generated before boot.
+For VM instances, LXD configures qemu via a somewhat undocumented configuration file format passed to qemu with the `-readconfig` command-line option, with each instance having a configuration file generated before boot.
 The generated configuration file can be found at `/var/log/lxd/[instance-name]/qemu.conf`.

 The default configuration works fine for LXD most common use case: Modern UEFI